im-sandbox-kalpanarc/memorygame_stretchgoals/README.md

 npm start
 ```

+### Installing the server to Save Player Scores
+1. Go to the server directory using `cd server`.
+2. Start the server using `node .\saveGame.js`, which listens on port 5000.

+`Note`: Score will be saved in a file named `game_data.json` in the data directory

+Feel free to explore the code and customize it according to your needs.

 ## Using GitHub and GitHub Copilot

 GitHub is a web-based hosting service for version control.
 You can learn more about how to use GitHub repositories [here](https://docs.github.com/en/github).